MLKiiwy/autonomous-outside-weather-station/elements/moisture_sensor/README.md

 Use the code [Reading moisture](./read_moisture_sensor/read_moisture_sensor.ino) to test the module.
 This code will just continuously ask the module the value of humidity of the soil.

+### Issues

+Don't use PIN D4 (GPIO 2) for the reading Pin.
+There is an issue with this Pin if your ESP8266 goes to deepsleep, it remains the pin High ...
+I use the GPIO 12 (D6) with no issue in deep sleep (The state remains low)